A yearbook style guide can help you retain consistency throughout your book.

-When it comes to news sources, they’re likely using The AP Stylebook.
+Regarding news sources, they’re likely using The AP Stylebook.
 Academics and trade publishers often use the Chicago Manual of Style.
-There are plenty others, too, including some made by publications or publishing houses themselves.
+There are many others, too, including some made by publications or publishing houses.

-Given all the other work that goes into creating a yearbook, we’d recommend you not spend hours upon hours creating your own, in-house style guide.
+Given all the other work that goes into creating a yearbook, we’d recommend you not spend hours upon hours creating an in-house style guide.
 Instead, use the AP’s.
-It’s unbelievable comprehensive and you’ll likely only need to make a few minor tweaks and adjustments to accommodate your yearbook.
+It’s unbelievably comprehensive, and you’ll only need minor tweaks and adjustments to accommodate your yearbook.

-Aside from that, there are a couple other things you should consider.
+Aside from that, you should consider a couple of other things.

 As George Orwell put it:

-Come up with a basic agreement with your team regarding the tone, jargon and voice you’ll incorporate into your yearbook.
+Come up with a basic agreement with your team regarding the tone, jargon, and voice you’ll incorporate into your yearbook.
 A basic outline will do just fine.
-Just be sure to review each section of copy and ask yourself if it is consistent with your agreed upon style.
+Review each section of copy and ask yourself if it is consistent with your agreed-upon style.

 In addition to stylistic stuff like how you refer to someone on second reference and how you identify a student’s grade (is it “Smith, 11,” or “Smith, ‘18,” or “Smith, a junior,” for instance), you’ll want to nail down some more nuanced stuff, too.

 All writing has at least one theme, and the mood is the atmosphere and feeling you create when approaching this theme.
 The tone, however, is very distinct from the mood.
 While mood refers to creating an overarching feeling for the reader, the tone refers to you as the author – how you feel about the subject and how you want the reader to feel.
 Words and images will shape your yearbook tone.
 Will yours be playful, academic, serious, or nostalgic?